kerosenemainframe/Transceiver/CODE_OF_CONDUCT.md

 when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Adding, changing, or removing any file from this GitHub repository needs to both reflect this code of conduct and the information in CONTRIBUTING.md.

 ## Enforcement